millipedes/C-Netpbm-Function-Grapher/README.md

 An example input file is as follows with comments.
 Note that comments cannot be in the file when sent into the utility.

+One line is used to define each parameter to the given output file and always needs to be prefaced with `FILE_NAME` followed with a space by the output file name.
+This file will need to be terminated with an `END`.
+Within this block

+In the input file, there are two types of parameters, blocks (i.e. a name that defines a block ended with `END`, for example `FUNC` terminated by `END`) and single line assignments (just one line).
+The following shows custom parameters for all acceped inputs
 ```
   FILE_NAME :: test.ppm  // This line specifies the file name
     X_MIN   :: -10       // This line specifies the minimum x value that the